Electrostatic discharge (E.S.D) is an uncontrolled surge of “static” between objects with different voltage potentials.

 Have you ever felt a random zap when touching a doorknob or a screen?
 This zap you have experienced is known as static electricity.

-In normal conditions, there are the same amount of protons and electrons giving atoms no charge.
+In normal conditions, there are the same amount of protons and electrons, giving atoms no control.
 However, these electrons can move.
-When separating or rubbing together materials, electrons can move from atom to atom or from one material to another (triboelectric charges).
+When separating or rubbing together, electrons can move from atom to atom or from one material to another (triboelectric charges).
 This can mean that atoms can hold a positive or negative charge.
-(Dependant on movement and direction of electrons).
-If the material in question is an insulator, this charge can be held and not move.
-This is called static electricity.
+(Dependent on movement and direction of electrons).
+If the material in question is an insulator, this charge can be held and not moved – this is called static electricity.

 Electrostatic discharge can occur when two surfaces come into contact and create friction with each other.
 Examples include: walking over synthetic floors, rubbing of synthetic garments, shifting of plastic boxes, unrolling of PVC adhesive tape and the movement of a conveyor belt.
-When two surfaces come into contact with each other, this can build up an electrostatic charge as one surface becomes positively charged and the other surface becomes negatively charged causing an imbalance.
+When two surfaces come into contact with each other, this can build up an electrostatic charge.
+One surface becomes positively charged and the other surface becomes negatively charged causing an imbalance.

-The amount of static electricity generated depends upon the materials subjected to contact or separation, friction, the area of contact or separation, and the relative humidity of the environment.
-At lower relative humidity, as the environment is drier, charge generation will increase significantly.
-If the electrostatic charge comes into contact with the right material, it transfers and causes an ESD event.
-ESD can also occur when a high electric field develops between two objects in close proximity.
+The amount of static electricity generated depends on the materials subjected to contact or separation, friction, the area of contact or break, and the relative humidity of the environment.
+At lower relative humidity, as the climate is drier, charge generation will increase significantly.
+If the electrostatic charge comes into contact with the suitable material, it transfers and causes an ESD event.
+ESD can also occur when a high electric field develops between two objects nearby.

-In a normal environment like your home, there are innumerable ESD events occurring, most of which you do not see or feel.
+In a typical environment like your home, numerous ESD events can occur, most of which you do not see or feel.
 It takes a discharge of about 2,000 volts for a person to feel an electric “zap”.
 Although, with events like lightning, it requires a much larger ESD event to arc and be seen.

 A latent failure is a higher cost due to:

 It is important to note that ESD damage can occur at any time!
 The most common times for ESD damage are during:

 Did you know people are the primary source of electrostatic charges?

 Static discharge is destructive to sensitive electronic components.
-Even 1 volt of electricity is enough to cause damage but most devices need around 100 volts to cause damage that is beyond repair.
+Even 1 volt of electricity is enough to cause damage, but most devices need around 100 volts to cause damage that is beyond repair.

 Humans cannot feel a static discharge unless it is 2,000 volts or higher.
 So, if you don’t feel a zap, it doesn’t mean a static discharge did not happen or damage your electronic components.

 The voltage can be as little as 10 volts depending on the size, sensitivity and type of component.
-To comply with the British standard 100V is the maximum threshold that can be produced within an EPA.
+To comply with the British standard, 100V is the maximum threshold that can be produced within an EPA.

 Used to designate all ESD protective products such as bags, boxes, garments.
 A letter is added under the symbol to indicate the primary function: